silverbulletmd/silverbullet/website/🔌 Ghost.md

         ```

 ## Usage
-The plugin hooks into SilverBullet's [Share infrastructure](https://silverbullet.md/%F0%9F%94%8C_Share).
+The plugin hooks into Silver Bullet's [Share infrastructure](https://silverbullet.md/%F0%9F%94%8C_Share).
 Therefore to share a page as either a Ghost page or post, add a `$share` front matter key.
-For posts this should take the shape of:
+For posts, this should take the shape of:

         ---
         $share: